axcelerateai/urdu-handwriting-recognition-using-deep-learning/README.md

 	image_utils.py					implements preprocessing functions for images
 	model_analyzer.py				used for analyzing trained models
 	data_analyzer.py				calculates attributes of the dataset
 	helpers.py					some helper functions

-dump								discarded code; retained because of emotional
+dump							discarded code; retained because of emotional attachments!!!
-									attachments

 launch_gui.py						launches the graphical user interface requirements.txt					packages required to run code in this repository run_model.py						provides a command line interface for the code zip_files.sh						script to zip files in this repository README.md						what you are reading right now
 ---------------------------------------------------------------------------------------
-**   This has been taken from: https://github.com/z3ntu/QtWaitingSpinner
+**   This has been adapted from: https://github.com/z3ntu/QtWaitingSpinner
 ***  The entire file is taken (with slight modifications) from:
      https://github.com/giovannirescia/PLN-2015/tree/practico4/languagemodeling
 **** Only in the case of Encoder-Decoder models